 Beginning in Summer, 2009, Olson has been a principal instructor in Faculty-led Study-abroad SDSU classes to China through the Confucius Institute for a two- week in-country class and company and cultural visits.
 Beginning in January, 2015, in response to interest in China and the growing markets there, Olson led a class of SDSU students in International Entrepreneurship of 26 students.

 Course Tuition Refund:

-* Withdrawals are effective on the date that the CES Faculty-Led Program staff receives written notification from you, the student.
-Email notification is acceptable.
+*The withdrawal date is the date that the CES Faculty-Led Program staff receive written notification of withdrawal from the student.
+Email notification is acceptable

 Funding & Scholarship Information:

 website for more information about financial aid, scholarships, military and veterans benefits, and other funding sources.

 - Open to all approved upper division business majors or minors in the College of Business Administration.
 For all other students, please email Professor Gary Grudnitski, Director of Undergraduate Programs, with your name, red id and reason for choosing the program.